 The sensitive element is regulated at high temperature (800°C), so it can be used to analyze both cold and hot, humid gases.

-Disadvantages of the zirconia oxygen analyser :
+Disadvantages of zirconia oxygen analyser :

 Most gases absorb light at specific wavelengths, and absorption is a direct function of gas concentration.

-The advantages of laser oxygen analysers :
+The advantages of laser oxygen analyser :

-Disadvantages of the laser analyser :
+The disadvantages of laser analyser :

-Let's study your needs together and choose the ideal oxygen analyser.
+Let's study your needs together and choose the ideal oxygen analyser .

 We have examined the four technologies for measuring oxygen gas, and presented the advantages and disadvantages of each.
 Of course, depending on the intended use, the budget available and the skills of the teams involved, one or other will be more appropriate.
-The choice of the ideal oxygen analyser will therefore systematically be the subject of a multi-criteria study.
+The choice of the ideal oxygenanalyser will therefore systematically be the subject of a multi-criteria study.